agude/agude.github.io/_books/the_last_policeman.md

 Pakistan to prevent them from nuking the asteroid, the refugees and runaways.
 It made me think about how I would handle the end of the world.
 It's similar to {{ gun }}, the last book I read, in that the world is the main attraction.
-And like {{ gun }}, {{ this_book }} does not quite give me another about the
+And like {{ gun }}, {{ this_book }} does not quite give me enough about the
 world.

-The mystery itself was fine, and I was misled by several of the red herrings, so much so that at one point I thought the main mystery was over and the rest of the story would focus on the secondary Nico plot.
-In the end, the Nico plot drags down the book: we discover she's calculating psychopath who marries her husband only to send him to die in order to find out more about the government's secret plan to save to world.
-It comes out of nowhere and is clearly setting up the underlying thread that ties all three novels together.
-I hope its another red herring, the hopelessness of the book is so compelling, I would hate to have it rendered pointless.
+The mystery itself was fine.
+I was misled by several of the red herrings, so much so that at one point I thought the main mystery was solved and the rest of the story would focus on the secondary Nico plot.
+In the end, the Nico plot drags down the book: we discover she's a calculating psychopath who marries her husband only to send him to die in order to find out more about the government's secret plan to save to world.
+It comes out of nowhere and is clearly setting up the thread that ties all three novels together.
+I hope it's another red herring, because the hopelessness of the book is so compelling, I would hate to have it rendered pointless.

-Next up is {{ lpm2 }}.
+{{ this_book }} is a fast and fun read, and I look forward to seeing how the world changes as the asteroid gets closer in {{ lpm2 }}.